Plexiglass is a clear plastic material that is commonly used in place of glass because it’s lightweight and also extremely durable.

 - Made from a durable and versatile material

-- Wide blade angle ensures precision drilling
+- Sharp point and shape ensures precision drilling

 - Makes clean and chip-free holes

-5. Crl 1/8” Plexiglass Drill Bit
+5. Crl 1/8″ Plexiglass Drill Bit

 - Material: Steel